PicoTrex/AniLayer2D/README.md

 AniLayer2D_Data_Root
     ├── <model_name>
     │   ├── <model_type>
-    │   │   ├── origin_part
-    │   │   ├── origin_step
     │   │   ├── part
-    │   │   ├── step
+    │   │   ├── label_inf.json
 ```

-- 🧾 **Coming soon:** A `json` file containing the category of each layer and the mapping of image sequence numbers between `origin_part/step` and `part/step` before and after processing will be added later.
+- 🧾 **label_inf.json:** A `json` file containing the category of each layer and the mapping of image sequence numbers, label name and character caption.

 ## 🎁 Acknowledgements